chef/chef-web-docs/content/resources/chocolatey_package/_index.md

   :upgrade:
     markdown: Install a package and/or ensure that a package is the latest version.
 properties_list:
-- property: options
-  ruby_type: String
-  required: false
-  default_value: null
-  new_in: null
-  description_list:
-  - markdown: One (or more) additional options that are passed to the command.
 - property: list_options
   ruby_type: String
   required: false